PardeshiSourabh/RoboDog/README.md

             is the main script that generates body movements & controls another non-threaded script which is in charge of generating the walking movement.
-Since, VREP's simulation class automatically retrieves the updated co-ordinates of the robot tips/end-effectors and generates the trajectory and path, i have modified the MoveBody and BodyTarget scripts to replicate the motion of the robot doing somewhat of a Moonwalk.
+Since, VREP's simulation class automatically retrieves the updated co-ordinates of the robot tips/end-effectors and generates the trajectory and path, i have modified the MoveBody and BodyTarget scripts to replicate the motion of the robot doing a Moonwalk.
         <h3>Results:</h3>
             The graph of the robot's movement and the calculation timings are in the screenshot video.
     </p>